Ohio State football: Taver Johnson officially joins coaching staff; Buckeyes lead nation in total attendance

 Taver Johnson officially announced as cornerbacks coach

 Ohio State’s coaching staff is once again full — officially.
-The Buckeyes announced the hiring of Taver Johnson as cornerbacks coach Tuesday morning, less than a day after it was first reported.
-This will be his second stint in Columbus, as Johnson worked as the Buckeyes cornerbacks coach from 2007-11.
+The Buckeyes announced the hiring of Taver Johnson as cornerbacks coach on Tuesday morning, less than a day after it first was reported.
+This will be his second stint in Columbus, as Johnson worked as the Buckeyes cornerbacks coach from 2007 to ’11.
 He also has history with coach Urban Meyer, serving as a graduate assistant with Notre Dame when Meyer was in South Bend.

 Land of 10’s Austin Ward broke down why the Buckeyes — and their NFL pipeline — are in good hands with Johnson taking over for Kerry Coombs.

 Ohio State leads nation in total 2017 attendance